archer308/noblank/README.txt

 Author: archer308
 Description:
 noblank is a simple command line program that removes blank lines from files or stdin.
-It will also trim trailing and leading whitespace off lines.
+Also included with noblank is the trim command, which will trim trailing and leading whitespace off lines.  (noblank will also do this if you pass it the -t option)